rubocop-lts/rubocop-ruby3_1/README.md

 ---

-NOTE: You might be interested in [`rubocop-lts`](https://gitlab.com/rubocop-lts/rubocop-lts#-how-to-untie-gorgons-knot) which sits as a higher level than this gem, and can keep pace with whatever version of Ruby you happen to be on.
+NOTE: You might be interested in [`rubocop-lts`](https://gitlab.com/rubocop-lts/rubocop-lts#-how-to-untie-gorgons-knot) which sits at a higher level than this gem, and can keep pace with whatever version of Ruby you happen to be on.

 | Gem Name                     | Version                             | Downloads                                                            | CI                                                                                                 | Activity                                                                                                                                              |
 |------------------------------|-------------------------------------|----------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|